Pirates of the Burning Sea: User-created ships, sails and flags

 One of the unique features of Pirates of the Burning Sea is the system in place for players to create and submit ships, sails (emblems) and flags.
 If the ship, sail or flag passes a rather rigorous approval system, it is implemented into the game for anyone to use.
 Some user created ships, sails and flags were in the game at launch, and further additions continue.

 Societies

-In Pirates of the Burning Sea, players can form groups known as Societies.
+In the game, players can form groups known as Societies.
 These function much like guilds in other MMOs, and feature several tools that can be used for communication amongst its members.
 Players are only able to join a society with members of their own nation.

 The advantages of a society is purely in the form of community.
 Players in a Society help out each other and resultantly may be able to achieve goals that are harder, if not impossible, alone.
-A good example of this is the economy (see below).
+A good example of this is the economy.
 Here, working together with other players can save many dubloons in production as the player will not be dependent on third party production.